 - Sometimes after applying the formula #N/A error may occur which generally indicates that a formula can’t find what it’s been asked to look for.
 In that case, check the formula properly whether the range and references are selected properly or not.

-In this article, I have tried to cover the simple and quickest steps to make a monthly sales report in excel.
+In this article, I have tried to cover the simple and quickest steps to make a monthly sales report in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 Hope you find it useful.
 Please inform us in the comment section about your experience.
-We, the Exceldemy team, are always responsive to your queries.
-Stay tuned and keep learning.